InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-2.md

 1. Installed MLflow in PrimeHub Apps
 2. Connected the MLFlow to PrimeHub in the PrimeHub settings
 3. Trained our model in PrimeHub Notebook
-4. Check the modal management content in the MLFlow Platform.
+4. Checked the modal management content in the MLFlow Platform.
-5. Use different parameters for tuning the model.
+5. Used different parameters for tuning the model.

 ## Next Section